 Wesley will host the upcoming Justo and Catherine González Resource Center Lecture Series on Oct.
 19-20, convened by the Asociación para La Educación Teológica Hispana (Association for Hispanic Theological Education or AETH).
 This lecture series will highlight the role of Hispanic/Latino ministry in the United States and will center on the theme of “The Public Witness of the Hispanic/Latino Church in the United States.”

 Named after church historians Justo and Catherine González, this year’s series will include highly regarded theologians, respected clergy and lay leaders from across the country.
-First presented in 2011 in AETH’s home in Orlando, Fla., the Justo and Catherine González Lectures have been hosted throughout the country.
+First presented in 2011 in AETH’s home in Orlando, Fla., the Justo and Catherine González Resource Center Lectures have been hosted throughout the country.
 The event was last held at Princeton Theological Seminary in 2016.